 Like most teens, Tricia, Emerson, Angie, Brenda, and Brian are absorbed in their own lives, past and present.
 At nearly 18, Tricia is teetering between the overwhelming grief of losing her last living relative, pressure from a local real estate mogul to buy her childhood home, and a smothering boyfriend.
 Brian thought he loved Tricia enough to get her through it and live happily ever after; now he's not so sure what his future will be.
 Emerson knows he's ready to break up with Angie, but isn't sure how.
 For Brenda, being Angie's best friend and Brian's cousin makes it *easier* to keep life at bay.
 As they work through their own issues, they learn that their solutions might just lie beyond themselves and in their connections to each other.

-She loved it so much she not only read it in one night, she read it again a couple days later.
-Our daughter said that she could relate to all of the characters (including the boys) and the issues they were dealing with.
+Our daughter loved it so much she not only read it in one night, she read it again a couple of days later.
+She said she could relate to all the characters (including the boys) and the issues they were dealing with.

 In a word: Amazing.
 I was invested immediately, and couldn't put it down.
 Because each character speaks in first person, I quickly found myself immersed in the emotions of their lives: seeing events from multiple perspectives, reacting to their choices, and worrying about what is or has happened to them.
 As each character reveals more about their deepest worries, the suspense - and my hope - builds.